Book editor responsibilities

 Optional front matter

 You may want to consider including other information at the start of your book, such as a foreword (an introductory piece written by someone other than yourself), dedication, acknowledgements, biographies and/or glossary.
+This must be submitted at the same time as the chapters.

 Around three to four months before the submission of the manuscript we will ask for image ideas for the book cover.